 The app is free, with an option to upgrade to premium service starting at $7.99.

-This app is best for beginners, or those who want a place to quickly jot down their thoughts for the day.
+The Five Minute Journal App is best for beginners, or those who want a place to quickly jot down their thoughts for the day.

 Journaling requires that we invest a few minutes each day to record our thoughts.
 Unfortunately, many of us have hectic schedules.
 So, for many of us, having to invest time is a deterrent to fully devoting ourselves to journaling.